raspberrypi/documentation/technical-faq.md

 ### Is it safe to just pull the power?

-Depends.
+No, not really.
 We recommend issueing the "sudo halt" or "sudo shutdown" command prior to pulling the power.
-This ensures that any outstanding file transaction are written to the SD card, and that the SD card is no longer 'active' Pulling the power during a SD card transaction can occasionally corrupt the card.
+This ensures that any outstanding file transactions are written to the SD card, and that the SD card is no longer 'active' Pulling the power during a SD card transaction can occasionally corrupt the card.

 ### Can I use my Pi as a desktop replacement?